 The fees set forth above are inclusive of the remuneration payable to the directors for their appointment to the Company's audit committee.

-For clarification purposes, only Mr Benjamin Muscat and Mr Charles Scerri receive their remuneration from the Company.
-Mr Ivan Calleja (Executive Director), Mr Joseph Pace (Executive Director), Mr Manuel Piscopo (Executive Director), and Dr Kevin Deguara (Non-Executive Director)
+For clarification purposes, only Mr Benjamin Muscat, Mr Charles Scerri, Mr Patrick Hall and Mr Richard Saliba received their remuneration from the Company.
+Mr Ivan Calleja (Executive Director), Mr Joseph Pace (Executive Director), Mr Manuel Piscopo (Executive Director), and